bartvanerp/SPSsite/content/info/master_main.md

 ### Internships
 In the Masters program you need to do an internship for 15 or 20 ECTS.
-Please have a look [here](https://master.ele.tue.nl/) to see which internships are being offered by the SPS group.
+Please have a look <a href="https://master.ele.tue.nl/" target="_blank">here</a> to see which internships are being offered by the SPS group.
 The internship does not have to be with the lab that you will be graduating in, but could serve as an important introduction to your graduation project.
 In case you would like to ask about any other options for internships (such as going abroad), please contact the contact person of the corresponding lab.

 ### Graduation project
-The graduation projects are all centrally enlisted on the [Master marketplace](https://master.ele.tue.nl/).
+The graduation projects are all centrally enlisted on the <a href="https://master.ele.tue.nl/" target="_blank">Master marketplace</a>.
 On this page you can enroll easily for these projects with your TU/e account.
 In case you have a great idea for a graduation project, please contact the contact person of the lab to see what possibilities there are.

 Graduation projects can also be carried out in collaboration with a company.
 If you are eager to work with industry, contact your preferred lab to see what options they have available.
-Some of the options are also enlisted on the [Master marketplace](https://master.ele.tue.nl/).
+Some of the options are also enlisted on the <a href="https://master.ele.tue.nl/" target="_blank">Master marketplace</a>.
 If you have found a graduation project with a company on your own, make sure to discuss this with the lab you wish to graduate in, in order to arrange suitable and qualified supervision from the lab.

 > Good luck during your studies!